 - Its product mix is steady for multi-product businesses.

 Here we are going to use the below data of a business entity to conduct the break-even analysis.
-For avoiding any kind of compatibility issue, use the Microsoft Excel 365 edition.
+To avoid any kind of compatibility issue, use the Microsoft Excel 365 edition.

 STEP 1: Calculate Total Cash Inflow